rust-lang/rust-project-goals/src/admin/mdbook_plugin.md

 This plugin makes various edits to the source:

 * Linking usernames like <code>&#x40;foo</code> to their github page and replacing them with their display name.
-* Linking GH references lke rust-lang/rust#123.
+* Linking GH references like rust-lang/rust#123.
 * Collating goals, creating tables, etc.

-The plugin can also be used [from the commmand line](./commands.md).
+The plugin can also be used [from the command line](./commands.md).

 ## Expected book structure